sftcd/openssl/esnistuff/building-curl-openssl-with-ech.md

 actually make use of the ``c-ares`` library, which would affect the utility of such changes.
-Another option might be to consider using some other generic DNS library (such as the getdnsapi) that does support HTTPS RRs, but it's unclear if such a library could be used by all or almost all curl builds and downstream releases of curl.
+Another option might be to consider using some other generic DNS library (such as the getdnsapi) that does support HTTPS RRs, but it's unclear if such a library could or would be used by all or almost all curl builds and downstream releases of curl.

 ## 2021 Version